Whitehall, Cheam

 Whitehall is a timber-framed historic house museum in the centre of Cheam Village, Sutton, Greater London.
 It is thought to have been a wattle and daub yeoman farmer's house originally, built around 1500.
 It is Grade II* listed on Historic England's National Heritage List.

 Features

 The house contains details from the Georgian, Victorian and Edwardian eras.
 The rooms include the hall, the parlour (thought to have once been the original kitchen), the lower kitchen, the porch room, the Roy Smith art gallery (once a wash room or scullery), the Harriet Killick dressing room and the bedroom.
-One room has a display about Nonsuch Palace, built nearby by King Henry VIII and pulled down in the 1680s.
+One room has a display about Nonsuch Palace, built nearby by Henry VIII and pulled down in the 1680s.
 In the garden there is a medieval well which served an earlier building on the site.